top of page

 Still Photography: Felipe Huertas

-The project El Otro Color by Flávia Vieira investigates the colonial and cultural relations between Central America and Europe through the history of the Logwood tree (Pau-Campeche), a tree whose dark pigment left a strong mark on European fashion and economy in the 16th and 17th centuries.
-Featuring images of the only known specimen of this tree on Spanish territory and archival materials from the Museo Nacional del Prado and the Museo del Traje de Madrid, the video critically reflects on identity, power, and the diaspora of the color black in the Western imagination.
-By establishing connections between past and present, the work questions processes of appropriation, exoticization, and cultural hybridization.
-In revisiting historical narratives, it proposes a reflection on the persistence of these dynamics in contemporary societies.
+Flávia Vieira's project El Otro Color explores the colonial and cultural relationships between Central America and Europe through the history of the Logwood tree (Palo de Campeche), a tree whose black pigment shaped European fashion and economy in the 16th and 17th centuries.
+Featuring images of the only known specimen of his tree in Spanish territory, along with material from the Museo Nacional del Prado and the Museo del Traje in Madrid, the video critically reflects on identity, power, and the diaspora of he color black in the Western imagination.
+By connecting past and present, the work questions processes of appropriation, exoticization, and cultural hybridization.
+In revisiting historical narratives, it encourages reflection on the persistence of these dynamics in contemporary societies.

-In addition to exploring colonial geopolitics and the trade routes that shaped European cultural production, the project emphasizes the influence of Latin America in the construction of Iberian identity.
-The relationship between fashion, art, and power is addressed through the court garments of Spain and their chromatic symbolism, revealing how the black pigment of Logwood was appropriated and transformed into a symbol of prestige.
-The video inserts itself into a broader debate on collective memory and colonial traces in visual culture, inviting viewers to reconsider the impact of transatlantic exchanges in the contemporary world.
+In addition to exploring colonial geopolitics and the trade flows that shaped European cultural production, the project emphasizes the influence of Latin America in the construction of Iberian identity.
+The relationship between fashion, art and power is addressed through Spanish court attire and its color symbolism, revealing how the black dye from Logwood tree was appropriated and transformed into a symbol of prestige.
+The video is part of a broader discussion on collective memory and colonial remnants in visual culture, inviting viewers to reconsider the impact of transatlantic exchanges in contemporary times.

 Bruno Leitão